Today's Articles

 *Sylvester Williams was born on this date in 1869.
 He was a Black activist, lawyer, and politician.

 One of five children, Henry Sylvester Williams, was born in Trinidad.
-His father was a wheelwright who had originally come from Barbados.
+His father was a wheelwright who had initially come from Barbados.
 A talented student, young Williams qualified as a schoolteacher in 1886 and became a principal two years later.
 He was interested in politics and, in 1890, helped establish the Trinidad Elementary Teachers Union.
-One year later, Williams moved to New York to work as a shoe shiner.
-Later he studied law at Dalhousie University in Nova Scotia but left before graduating.
+Williams moved to New York to work as a shoe shiner one year later.
+Later, he studied law at Dalhousie University in Nova Scotia but left before graduating.

 After meeting with Booker T. Washington, he increased the scope of the conference by also looking at "the treatment of native races under European and American rule."
 The Pan-African Conference was held at Westminster Town Hall in July 1900.
 There were 37 delegates from Europe, Africa, and the United States.
 Those attending included Samuel Coleridge Taylor, John Alcindor, Dadabhai Naoroji, John Archer, and W. E. B. Du Bois.

-After the conference, the Pan-African Congress wrote to Joseph Chamberlain, the British colonial secretary, suggesting that Black people in the British Empire should be granted "true civil and political rights."
+After the conference, the Pan-African Congress wrote to the British colonial secretary Joseph Chamberlain, suggesting that Black people in the British Empire should be granted "true civil and political rights."
 Chamberlain replied that Black people were "totally unfit for representative institutions."
 Williams responded by writing to Queen Victoria about the system "whereby black men, women, and children were placed in legalized bondage to white colonists."

 To Become a Legislator